UrbanOS-Public/juno/README.md

     environments would be much smoother if charts didn't always point to "development" image tag, and image versions were cut more often)
   - PS.
-I noticed andi now has API protection, so "initialize_andi.sh" might need to be upgraded to include support for providing an auth0 user secret
+I noticed andi now has API protection, so "initialize_andi.sh" might need to be upgraded to include support for providing an auth0 user secret.
+    Additionally, "initialize_andi" will need to be updated / replaced with something that supports dynamic ids coming back from endpoints.
 - It takes a lot of time to destroy / reapply, just to fix urbanos bugs that have nothing to do w azure resources.
-Could be a "refresh urbanos" action, that helm uninstalls everything, then runs the terraform apply action again to create only the helm releases and reuse existing azure resources.
+Could be a "refresh urbanos" action, that helm uninstalls everything + manually deletes pvcs + secrets, then runs the terraform apply action again to create only the helm releases and reuse existing azure resources.

 ### Using this repo to creating your own instance of UrbanOS